spacebeam/research/web/torchup.org/content/pages/rules.md

 Bots might be used to play against humans in show-matches using Game Speed slider in the game lobby set to “Normal”, i.e. LF3

-The bot submissions from the authors, the bot binaries plus any initial configuration/pre-trained data that was actually used during the competition, replays, read/write folders, detailed game results table and summary tables/charts etc will be published but not until after the organizers are ready after their submission deadline.
+The bot submissions from the authors, the bot binaries plus any initial configuration/pre-trained data that was actually used during the competition, replays, read/write folders, detailed game results table and summary tables/charts etc will be published on the `updates` section of this website.

 If you copy other bots or use IP/files/source code/logic/techniques etc from other bots, you must familiarize yourself with their licenses and ensure that you are not infringing their licenses.
 Copying other bot(s) is allowed, so long as it does not infringe their licenses and so long as you modify their logic or if you use/wrap it without modifying it and add some of your own logic on top of it.